1814–15 United States Senate elections

 The 1814–15 United States Senate elections were held on various dates in various states.
 As these U.S. Senate elections were prior to the ratification of the Seventeenth Amendment in 1913, senators were chosen by state legislatures.
 Senators were elected over a wide range of time throughout 1814 and 1815, and a seat may have been filled months late or remained vacant due to legislative deadlock.
 In these elections, terms were up for the senators in Class 1.

 The Democratic-Republican Party lost a seat but still retained their overwhelming Senate majority.
-Unlike in recent elections, the minority Federalists had gone into the elections with a chance of regaining their long-lost majority had they swept almost all the seats.
+Unlike in recent elections, the minority Federalist Party had gone into the elections with a chance of regaining their long-lost majority had they swept almost all the seats.
 However, only one seat switched parties.
 Two seats held by Democratic-Republicans were left unfilled until long after the next Congress began.

 Change in composition

 Before the elections

 Composition after June 1814 special election in New Hampshire.